symfony/symfony-docs/cookbook/security/entity_provider.rst

                 - { path: ^/admin, roles: ROLE_ADMIN }

 The ``encoders`` section associates the ``sha1`` password encoder to the entity class.
-This means that Symfony will expect the password that's encoded in the database to be encoded using this algorithm.
+This means that Symfony2 will expect the password that's encoded in the database to be encoded using this algorithm.
 For details on how to create a new User object with a properly encoded password, see the :ref:`book-security-encoding-user-password` section of the security chapter.

 The ``providers`` section defines an ``administrators`` user provider.
 A user provider is a "source" of where users are loaded during authentication.
-In this case, the ``entity`` keyword means that Symfony will use the Doctrine entity user provider to load User entity objects from the database by using the ``username`` unique field.
-In other words, this tells Symfony how to fetch the user from the database before checking the password validity.
+In this case, the ``entity`` keyword means that Symfony2 will use the Doctrine entity user provider to load User entity objects from the database by using the ``username`` unique field.
+In other words, this tells Symfony2 how to fetch the user from the database before checking the password validity.

 This code and configuration works but it's not enough to secure the application